 Comparing R Values of Different Insulation Materials

 Each insulation material has it differently, and understanding these values can help you make an informed decision for your home.
+Rigid foam insulation, for example, offers high R-values and can be stacked to meet specific code requirements.

 Insulation plays a crucial role in maintaining a comfortable indoor environment by regulating temperature and reducing energy consumption.
 By choosing the right insulation material with an appropriate R value, homeowners can improve energy efficiency and reduce heating and cooling costs.